Barrett M82

-The Barrett M82 (standardized by the U.S. military as the M107) is a recoil-operated, semi-automatic anti-materiel rifle developed by the American company Barrett Firearms Manufacturing.
+The Barrett M82 (standardized by the U.S. military as the M107) is a recoil-operated, semi-automatic anti-materiel rifle developed by Barrett Firearms Manufacturing and produced in the United States.

 Also called the Light Fifty (due to its chambering of the .50 BMG 12.7×99mm NATO cartridge), the weapon is classified in three variants: the original M82A1 (and M82A3) models, the bullpup M82A2 model, and the Barrett M107A1, with an attached muzzle brake (designed to accept a suppressor, and made out of titanium instead of steel).
 The M82A2 is no longer manufactured, though the XM500 can be seen as its successor.

-Despite being designated as an anti-materiel rifle, the M82 can also be deployed as an anti-personnel system.
+Despite being designated as an anti-materiel rifle, the M82 can also be deployed in an anti-personnel role.

 Overview

 Barrett Firearms Manufacturing was founded by Ronnie Barrett for the sole purpose of building semi-automatic rifles chambered for the powerful 12.7×99mm NATO (.50 BMG) ammunition, originally developed for and used in M2 Browning machine guns.
 The weapon was first sold to the Swedish Army in 1989.
 In 1990, the United States armed forces purchased the M82A1 during operations Desert Shield and Desert Storm in Kuwait and Iraq.
 About 125 rifles were initially bought by the United States Marine Corps, and orders from the Army and Air Force soon followed.
 The M82A1 is known by the U.S. military as the SASR—"Special Applications Scoped Rifle", and it was and still is used as an anti-materiel rifle and explosive ordnance disposal tool.

 In 2006, Barrett completed development of the XM500, which has a bullpup configuration similar to the M82A2.
 Barrett M82 rifles were bought by various military and police forces from at least 30 countries, such as Belgium, Chile, Denmark, Finland, France, Germany, Greece, Indonesia, Italy, Jamaica, Mexico, the Netherlands, and others.

 The Barrett M82A1 rifle was used in 2002 as a platform for the experimental OSW (Objective Sniper Weapon) prototype.
 This weapon was fitted with a shorter barrel, and fired 25 mm high-explosive shells developed for the 25×59 mm OCSW (Objective Crew Served Weapon) automatic grenade launcher.
 The experimental OSW showed an increased effectiveness against various targets, but the recoil was beyond human limitations.
 This weapon, also known as the Barrett "Payload Rifle", has now been designated the XM109.